Skip to main content

 Triage inbox

 • Left panel — A scrollable list of records (bills or meters) that have open issues.
-Each row shows key identifiers, site, and colored badges indicating the issue types detected.
+Each row shows key identifiers, site, and a primary issue-type badge with the detail underneath.

 Filtering